Ndoki tribe

-Ndoki also known as Ọkwa are a tribe of Igbo people that are located at the hinterland of Igboland and coastal region of Bonny and Opobo in Nigeria.
+Ndoki also known as Ọkwa are a tribe of Igbo people located in the hinterland of Igboland and in the coastal region of Bonny and Opobo in Nigeria.

 Pre-colonial Ndoki covers 450 km2 with rich farmland which borders Imo River on the East and Aba River in the South bounded by Ika and Obong villages.
 It's subgroup include Akwete, Azumini and Ohambele.
 Today, Ndoki people exist in Abia State, Akwa Ibom and Rivers State.

 History

-The Ndoki people are said to have migrated from the Imo River.Some Ndoki people migrated South to Rivers State and East to Akwa Ibom state.With their engagements with other Igbo speaking people, they developed a strong Igbo culture and formed their own dialect of Igbo language.
+The Ndoki people are said to have migrated from the Imo River.
+Some Ndoki people migrated South to Rivers State and East to Akwa Ibom state.With their engagements with other Igbo speaking people, they developed a strong Igbo culture and formed their own dialect of Igbo language.
 During the Scramble for Africa, Ndoki became a British protectorate on 5 June 1887.
 A garrison and a district headquarter was established in 1896 but was moved to Aba in 1902 and 1903 respectively.
 Ndokiland was formally annexed as a part of Aba in 1946.
 This halted the urbanisation that was slowly settling in.
 During the creation of states in Nigeria, Ndoki was balkanised with parts of it residing in Abia State (Ukwa East), Akwa Ibom and Rivers State (Obigbo).